Academic year 2023/24

 State-funded alternative provision (AP) schools

-This data includes pupil referral units, alternative provision academies and free schools.
+This includes pupil referral units, alternative provision academies and free schools.

-The number of pupils in state-funded AP schools has increased by 13% to 13,200.
+The number of pupils in state-funded AP schools has increased by 20% to 15,900.
 This includes pupils placed by schools and local authorities and whose sole or main registration is in a state-funded AP school.
-This remains lower than pre-pandemic levels.
+This is similar to pre-pandemic levels.

 School arranged alternative provision